 How often can I receive a travel grant?

 Students may receive no more than one travel grant in any fiscal year (July 1 - June 30) and no more than two while here at USC.

 Travel Grants Cannot Be Used For:

 - Field or Library Research

 - Travel Already Started or Completed

 You must complete your application prior to traveling.

-The cycle one Conference Travel Grant Request form link will be active for submissions from June 1 - June 7, 2022.
+The link for the cycle four Travel Grant Request form will be active for submissions from March 1 - March 7, 2023.